n9wxu/hackathon-yeti/README.md

 Note: I am using GPIO13 for the PIR sensor.
 Feel free to change the port to something else by redefining `PIR_SENSOR_PORT` in [mqtt_demo_yeti_cam.c](main/mqtt_demo_yeti_cam.c).

-## Searching for the 8th wonder of the world
+## Searching for the 8th wonder of the world in a constrained environment

+This project implements a battery-powered surveillance system that optimizes for energy usage.
-This demo uses a PIR sensor so that when motion is detected, an ESP32 CAM will wake up from deep-sleep mode.
+A PIR sensor is used so that when motion is detected, an ESP32-CAM will wake up from deep-sleep mode.
 When awoken, jpeg-encoded images are taken while motion is detected.
 The images are published to an MQTT topic over WiFi with a rule set to upload those images to S3.
 These steps are not